The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Business loans can be used for a variety of expenses, including everyday operations, inventory or for major purchases like equipment or real estate.
-Whatever you need funds for, a small business loan can help — as long as you’re able to get the full funding you need.
+In 2022, most businesses seeking funding did so to meet operational costs and expand the business, according to the 2022 Small Business Credit Survey.
+But whatever you need funds for, a small business loan can help — if you can get the full amount of funding you need.

 Small business loan amounts vary in size.
 While it’s possible to borrow anywhere from $500 to over $5 million, how much you actually qualify for depends on the lender and your unique situation.
-Here’s a look at how much of a business loan you’re able to borrow by loan type and the factors that influence how much you’re likely to receive.
+Here’s a look at how much of a business loan you can get by loan type and the factors that influence how much you’re likely to receive.

 Small business loan amounts by loan type